- Many users have reported that their WiFi connection drops when they are downloading.

 - Disable DoS Protection

 - Change your power settings

-- Make sure that your drivers are up to date
+1. Make sure your drivers are up to date

 - Click the Network icon in your taskbar and choose Network settings.

 - Head over to the Manage Wi-Fi settings and select the network that you want to forget.

 - Now click the Forget button to forget the wireless network.

 After doing that, you just need to connect back to your wireless network and the issue should be resolved.
 This is a simple solution, and several users reported that it works, so feel free to try it out.

 5. Change your uTorrent settings